 - Library access & in – school activities, such as film showing, seminars, Friday evening gatherings and volunteering opportunities (can be arranged) are included as well.

-I enjoyed my stayed at PLQE, not only I learned Spanish and more of Guatemalan culture, I gained friends and family while in Xela.
-The city became home for me and has a special place in my heart, and I can’t wait to visit it again!
+I enjoyed my stayed at PLQE, not only I learned Spanish I also get to experience more of the Guatemalan culture, I gained friends and family while in Xela.
+The city became home for me and surely I can’t wait to visit it again!

 So, what are you waiting for?
 Go ahead and sharpen your Spanish skills in Guatemala.
 Now is the time to check one more thing in your bucket list.